ag-informatics/ag-informatics-course/module3/HW3/README.md

 Introduction to Django: https://cs50.harvard.edu/web/2020/weeks/3/

-This tutorial covers some of the things we will do in this lab, plus a few extra things.
+This tutorial covers some of the things we will do in this homework, plus a few extra things.
 I strongly recommend following along with the video as going through these concepts a couple of times will help you make sense of the framework and how the different files and components fit together.

 ### Do you have code editor?